 - return a smaller subset of data (setting a limit on the query, aggregating the data)

-- limit use of WHERE clauses - especially IN filters with a long list of values (this includes dashboard variables such as categorical dropdowns)
+- limit use of WHERE clauses - especially IN filters with a long list of values (this includes Dashboard Controls such as categorical Dropdowns)

 - if you find yourself writing similar aggregated queries across multiple charts, consider creating one or more summary tables.
 This way, the query results are already aggregated and/or filtered, and are saved to a table you can query directly.